Language selection

 Prohibitions

 Corals and sponges play an important functional role for numerous forms of marine life.
-They act as spawning and breeding grounds, nurseries, and refuges for many aquatic species.
-Significant areas of coral and sponge aggregations coincide with areas of higher biodiversity.
+For many aquatic species they act as:

-This area also overlaps with 32% of the Orphan Spur, an Ecologically and Biologically Significant Area that supports high diversity, including several depleted species (e.g. Roundnose Grenadier).
+This area overlaps with 32% of the Orphan Spur, an Ecologically and Biologically Significant Area that supports high diversity, including several depleted species (for example, Roundnose Grenadier).

-Prohibiting bottom-contact gear can protect not only the corals and sponges but also a diversity of other species of fish and invertebrates that use the structural habitat that corals and sponges provide.
-This area can act as a natural refuge area that may contribute to increased species productivity, which in turn, could potentially lead to increased abundance within and adjacent to the area.
+Prohibiting bottom-contact gear protects not only the corals and sponges but also a diversity of other species of fish and invertebrates that use the structural habitat that corals and sponges provide.
+This area can act as a refuge that may contribute to increased species productivity, which in turn, could potentially lead to increased abundance within and adjacent to the area.

 Date modified: